boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 The other two qualifiers `let` and `var` indicate local data and may *only* be used inside functions or activities.

 `let` declares immutable data in the control flow of a program.
-Finally, 'var' declares the usual mutable variable.
+Finally, `var` declares the usual mutable variable.
 Initialisation may be omitted for mutable variables.
 In this case the Blech compiler will automatically initialise the variable with its type's default value.
 The type annotation may be omitted if the type can be unambiguously determined from the initialisation expression.